MichaelVargas31/Instagram/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Tried to implement an edit bio feature
+- [x] List of users who have liked a picture are recorded and changed whenever a change in likes occurs.

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Please list areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Segueing, there are so many different ways

 ## Video Walkthrough